AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Methods

-All nine dimensions are normalized to $[-1, 1]$ and uniformly discretized into 201 bins.
-This uniform tokenization strategy offers several advantages: \textit{1) Seamless Integration:} It enables end-to-end autoregressive decoding without requiring auxiliary continuous regression heads or complex pretrained tokenizers. \textit{2) Reduced Predictive Burden:} By maintaining a fixed 9-token sequence length for any pose, it avoids the redundancy and variable-length instability of generic subword tokenizers (e.g., FastTokenizer~\cite{pertsch2025fast}), thereby providing a more stable interface for high-precision grounding. \textit{3) Initialization Stability:} The embeddings for new action tokens are initialized using the mean of existing linguistic embeddings, ensuring training stability during the supervised fine-tuning (SFT) phase.
+\textbf{Multimodal Fusion and Spatial Grounding.} To align manual visuals with 3D geometries, we perform embedding-level fusion to avoid costly cross-attention.
+We employ a vision encoder based on SigLIP-2~\cite{bai2025qwen3,dosovitskiy2020image,tschannen2025siglip} and utilize the \textit{DeepStack mechanism}~\cite{bai2023qwen,bai2025qwen3} to project multi-layer intermediate features into the LLM, effectively preserving high-fidelity spatial semantics.
+Concurrently, point cloud embeddings are injected via modality-specific placeholders.
+Crucially, applying grid-derived \textit{M-ROPE}~\cite{Qwen2.5-VL} to the preserved visual token layout retains the LLM's inherent spatial reasoning.
+This unified representation supports joint reasoning across text, images, and point clouds, ensuring robust long-context stability for complex assembly tasks.

-\textbf{Optimized Supervised Fine-tuning Pipeline.} We implement a two-stage training strategy to decouple geometric feature acquisition from multimodal reasoning, ensuring training stability for complex assembly tasks.
+\textbf{Specialized Assembly Pose Tokenization.} We cast assembly pose prediction as a language modeling task by extending the Qwen3-VL vocabulary with 201 discrete tokens to represent coordinate values.
+To facilitate smoother model optimization, 6D assembly poses are parameterized as 9D vectors (including 3D translation and a \textit{6D continuous rotation representation}~\cite{zhou2019continuity}), which avoids the singularities of Euler angles and the representation mapping discontinuities caused by the double-cover ambiguity of quaternions.
+Each dimension is normalized to $[-1, 1]$ and uniformly discretized into 201 bins.
+This tokenization strategy offers several advantages: \textit{1) Seamless Integration:} It enables an end-to-end autoregressive decoding without requiring auxiliary continuous regression heads or complex pretrained tokenizers. \textit{2) Reduced Predictive Burden:} The fixed 9-token sequence length for spatial pose avoids the redundancy and variable-length instability of generic subword tokenizers (e.g., FastTokenizer~\cite{pertsch2025fast}), providing a more stable interface for high-precision grounding. \textit{3) Initialization Stability:} The embeddings of new pose tokens are initialized with the mean of existing linguistic embeddings, ensuring training stability during the supervised fine-tuning (SFT) phase.